-4.4.3 Rapid Super Ring (RSR)
+4.4.3 Multiple Super Ring (MSR)

 The most common industrial network redundancy is to form a ring or loop.
 Typically, the managed switches are connected in series and the last switch is connected back to the first one.
-In such connection, you can implement Korenix Super Ring and Rapid Super Ring technology.
+In such connection, you can implement Korenix Super Ring and Rapid Super and Multiple Super Ring Ring technology.

 Super Ring is Korenix 1st generation ring redundancy technology released with JetNet 4000 and 4500 series managed switches.
-Rapid Super Ring is Korenix 2nd generation Ring redundancy technology.
+Rapid Super Ring is Korenix 2nd generation Ring redundancy technology released with old version of JetNet 5010G/4510.

+Multiple Super Ring is Korenix 3rd generation Ring redundancy technology.
 This is Korenix pattern and protected in countries all over the world.
-The Rapid Super Ring has enhanced Ring Master selection and shorted recovery time.
+The Multiple Super Ring has enhanced Ring Master selection and faster recovery time.
+It is also enhanced for more complex ring application.